 “The very basic core of a man’s living spirit is his passion for adventure,” Chris McCandless wrote in a letter to a friend he met on the road.
 “The joy of life comes from our encounters with new experiences, and hence there is no greater joy than to have an endlessly changing horizon, for each day to have a new and different sun.”

 I can’t imagine waking to a new horizon each day.
 I’d rather wake to habit and tradition and plans.
 It’s taken me a while to love that part of myself because it’s so much hipper and sexier to be always on the go, always looking for the next great adventure, always pushing West.
 And for a few hours on the train, I got it.
 I saw the wild.
 A storm rolling across the Montana plains.
 Crossing bridges over gushing rivers surrounded by sheer rock faces in Glacier National Park.
 Following the shore of Puget Sound.
 I understood Muir and Thoreau and Roosevelt and Stegner and McCarthy and McCandless and every REI-clad twenty-something looking for his moment of peace.
 The idea of a great, unexplored frontier may be gone, but the West still offers something unknown.
 But as I got closer to Seattle and the landscape got arguably more beautiful, my mind started to wander.

 And as I neared Seattle, the call of the West didn’t seem so powerful anymore.
 Sure, it was beautiful.
 Sure, adventure awaited beyond every tree line.
-But what was waiting for me in the city—real happiness, the fuel for my brand of wanderlust—was so much better.
+But what was waiting for me in the city—friends, cooking together, afternoons in the park, all fuel for my brand of wanderlust—was so much better.